Voyager-Poland/s3-models/README.md

 ## License

-This project is licensed under the MTI License.
+This project is licensed under the MIT License.